|||

 Those new to pottery will learn the basics of wheel-throwing, hand-building, decorative treatments and glazing.
 Experienced potters can brush up on their craft and expand on their existing skill with the guidance of an expert ceramic artist.
 With a small class size (8 max) students will receive whole group instruction as well as one on one guidance.
 This class is open to students ages 11 and up.

-PLEASE NOTE: only intermediate/advanced practices/techniques will be taught.
-No basics.
+Those new to pottery will learn the basics of wheel throwing, handbuilding, decorative treatments and glazing.
 Experienced potters can brush up on their craft and expand on their existing skill with the guidance of an expert ceramic artist.
 With a small class size (8 max) students will receive whole group instruction as well as one on one guidance.
+This class is open to students ages 11 and up.

 Open Pottery Studio